 Home on leave from the RAF in 1957, I spent some time in the reference section of Wakefield's splendid public library on Drury Lane, close to the Opera House.
-The library closed permanently in 2011 and re-opened half a mile away in a new building called Wakefield One.
+The library closed permanently in 2011 and re-opened half a mile away in a new building called Wakefield One (The Wakefield City postcode is WF1).
 During that 1957 visit I discovered that the library had extensive archives of the Wakefield Express and other local newspapers going back many decades.
 I took that opportunity to get one of the helpful librarians to pull out the issues that had been published nearest to the day of my birth.
-Because I had no access to photo-copying, here are some extracts of what I found and laboriously copied in longhand into my diary:
+Here are some extracts of what I found and laboriously copied in longhand into my diary:

 "Sir Alan Cobham's Flying Circus performed at Haig House Farm on Wood Lane, Rothwell.
 A strong gusty wind permitted only one airliner and the autogyro to take to the air it being announced that there was a danger to the lighter craft in landing.
 The Flying Flea, the most talked-of aeroplane in the world today, was the centre of much interest.
 Frenchman M. Henri Mignet, the inventor of this astounding 8 horse power Meccano plane, says that his Flying Flea is the baby car of the air and as cheap to run as a motor cycle.
 It is claimed that this tiny machine can be built by any amateur for £70.
 Mr Lewis Rowley provided a thrill in one of flying's most difficult feats by picking up with his wingtip a flag that had been fixed in the centre of the landing ground.
 He also in his new Tiger Moth aeroplane performed every feat known to aerobatics.
 He flew inverted only 30 feet from the ground.
 At both sessions, quite a brisk trade in trips was done in both the liners and the planes and even a trip for stunting did not deter a few of the keenest air minded who were out for a real thriller.
 Inspector Green, Police Sergeant Hodgson, and a section of the police of the West Riding Constabulary, efficiently controlled the traffic arrangements."